turingschool/front-end-curriculum/projects/wheel-of-fortune.md

 ## Restrictions

 To populate your data for WOF, you will be using [this data](https://repl.it/@thatpamiam/WheelOfFortune).
-Copy this into a separate file that you can then import into the necessary file.
+Copy this into a separate `js` file that you can include as a `script` tag in your HTML file.

 You can use any of the following JavaScript libraries: